 About Professor Michael McCarthy

-J. Michael McCarthy is the Henry Samueli Professor and Director of the Center for Engineering Science in Design at the University of California, Irvine, which supports the design and execution of team engineering projects across the School of Engineering.
-He completed his Ph.D. at Stanford University, and has taught at Loyola Marymount University and the University of Pennsylvania before joining UCI’s Mechanical Engineering Department in 1986.
+J. Michael McCarthy is a Distinguished Professor in Mechanical and Aerospace Engineering in the Henry Samueli School of Engineering at the University of California, Irvine.
+He is the past Director of UCI’s Performance Engineering Program, and served eight years as Director of the Center for Engineering Science in Design at the University of California, Irvine, which supports the design and execution of team engineering projects across the School of Engineering.
+He received his Ph.D. at Stanford University, and has taught at Loyola Marymount University and the University of Pennsylvania before joining UCI in 1986.
+In Winter 2018, he was a Visiting Professor at Stanford University and taught a graduate course in Kinematic Synthesis of Mechanisms.

-He has over 150 publications and three books including The Geometric Design of Linkages (Springer 2000, 2nd Ed.
-2010).
 His research team is responsible for the Sphinx, Synthetica and MecGen software packages, which extend computer-aided design to spherical and spatial linkage systems and integrate this process with geometric modeling.
-He has presented tutorials on the design of linkages and robotic systems at ASME and IEEE conferences.
+He has presented tutorials on the design of linkages and robotic systems at ASME and IEEE conferences, including the NSF sponsored 2012 Workshop on 21st Century Kinematics.

-His contributions in teaching were recognized by a 2010 UCI Teaching Excellence in Undergraduate engineering Award and the Henry Samueli School of Engineering’s 2009 Faribor Maseeh Teaching Award.
+His contributions in teaching were recognized by a 2010 UCI Teaching Excellence in Undergraduate Engineering Award and the Henry Samueli School of Engineering’s 2009 Faribor Maseeh Teaching Award.
 He is a Fellow of the American Society of Mechanical Engineers (ASME), and has received the 2008 ASME Outstanding Service Award and the 2009 ASME Machine Design Award.
-In 2011, he received the ASME Mechanisms and Robotics Award for his research contributions.
+In 2011, he received the ASME Mechanisms and Robotics Award for his research contributions, and in 2013 he received Robert E. Abbott Lifetime Service Award from the Design Engineering Division of ASME International.
+At the 2015 Mechanisms and Robotics Conference, he and his co-author received the A.T.
+Yang Memorial Award in Theoretical Kinematics for their paper on the design of a linkage system that reproduces the flapping motion of a bird in flight.